THE HISTORY OF MECCA | home

 Mecca is located about 1,459 kilometers to the southeast of Jerusalem, in the southwest Arabian desert.
 Jerusalem is located in the heart of Israel, the Holy Land, of the prophets and patriarchs.
-Islamic "tradition", that was all penned between the 7th to 10th centuries A.D., suggests that Abraham left his wife Sarah and their son Isaac in Hebron, and traveled to Mecca with Sarah's servant Hagar and Hagar's son Ishmael.
+Islamic "tradition" that was penned in the 7th to 10th centuries A.D., suggests that Abraham left his wife Sarah in Hebron, and traveled to Mecca with Sarah's bondwoman Hagar and Hagar's son Ishmael.

-The patriarch Abraham was born in around 2000 BC.
+The patriarch Abraham was born around 2000 BC.
 His wife Sarah gave birth to their son Isaac when Abraham was a hundred years old.
-Some years prior to that Sara had thought herself too advanced in age to bear children, so she encouraged Abraham to have a child with her bondwoman Hagar, for Abraham and Sarah to raise as their own.
-Hagar's son Ishmael was born out of that union, which would make his 137 years on earth having begun somewhere around 1900 BC.
+Some years prior to the birth of Isaac Sara had thought herself too advanced in age to bear children, so she encouraged Abraham to have a child with her bondwoman Hagar, for Abraham and Sarah to raise as their own.
+Hagar's son Ishmael was born out of that union, which would make Ishmael's 137 years on earth having begun somewhere around 1900 BC.

-The historical record of Abraham's journey as detailed in scripture and confirmed by archaeological evidence, paints a picture that is perfectly consistent with the physical geography, as detailed on the following map.
+The historical record of Abraham's journey that is detailed in scripture and confirmed by archaeological evidence, paints a picture that is perfectly consistent with the physical geography, as detailed on the following map.

 That path of Abraham's travels took him through what is known as the "Fertile Crescent", where elements necessary for human survival were available, such as water, pasture, game and settlements.

-Abraham's journey took him as far south and west as Egypt, and he eventually migrated back up to settle in Hebron, which is just south of Jerusalem in Israel.
+Abraham's journey took him as far south and west as Egypt, and he eventually traveled back up to the Holy Land that YHWH gave His people through an everlasting covenant, to settle in Hebron, which is just south of Jerusalem.

 Genesis 13:15 For all the land which thou seest, to thee will I give it, and to thy seed for ever.
 16 And I will make thy seed as the dust of the earth: so that if a man can number the dust of the earth, [then] shall thy seed also be numbered.
 17 Arise, walk through the land in the length of it and in the breadth of it; for I will give it unto thee.
 18 Then Abram removed [his] tent, and came and dwelt in the plain of Mamre, which [is] in Hebron, and built there an altar unto the LORD.